-Straub Burn Center Remains a Shining Light for Patient Care in Hawaii
+Straub Burn Unit Remains a Shining Light for Patient Care in Hawaii

 Burns can come in many forms, and the burn spectrum ranges from the easily treatable to the severe.

-Luckily for Hawaii residents, Straub Medical Center is home to the Straub Burn Center.
+Luckily for Hawaii residents, Straub Medical Center is home to the Straub Burn Unit.

-As the only burn center in Hawaii and the Pacific region, the Straub Burn Center plays a critical role in serving patients close to home.
+As the only burn center in Hawaii and the Pacific region, the Straub Burn Unit plays a critical role in serving patients close to home.

 The team provides advanced burn and wound care for victims of thermal, electrical and chemical burns, as well as severe skin diseases and any condition that requires skin grafting.

-Since its inception in 1983, the Burn Center has treated more than 1,000 patients.
+Since its inception in 1983, the Burn Unit has treated more than 1,000 patients.

 Among those patients is Richard Malmgren.